Calculating walking time when hiking

 As always, I recommend a video of one of my hikes:

-Other factors in detail
+Further factors for calculating travel time in detail

 The general rule is to research all the details of the planned tour well in advance, e.g. the altitude and the luggage required, and then include these factors in your own calculations using common sense.